 You have several options:

-1) Bed linens can be mailed to our office prior to the start of the program
+1) Bed linens can be mailed to students who live in the residence hall prior to the start of the program

 Loyola University Chicago